soggybag/Hoppy-Bunny-SpriteKit-Swift/P7-Setting-Up-Collisions/content.md

 #Physics Contact Delegate

-If the bunny collides with the ground, an obstacle or passes through the goal of an obstacle, you want to know about.
+If the bunny collides with the ground, an obstacle or passes through the goal of an obstacle, you want to know about it.
 Next you will implement the *Physics Contact Delegate* so your code will be informed whenever one of these collision contacts takes place.

 > [action]
 > Open *GameScene.swift*, you need to declare that the *GameScene* class will implement the *SKPhysicsContactDelegate* protocol methods.